khalilbouali/event-booking-demo/README.md

 ![Alt text](images/scope_audience_mapper.png)

-Click on Audience Name and enter:
+Click on the mapper to Audience and enter:

 ```text
 Name:                     event-service-audience